-Table 19: Summary of Concerns Raised by Institutional Stakeholders
+Table 18: Summary of Concerns Raised by Institutional Stakeholders

-Comments/Observations Actions Responses The majority of the stakeholders expressed their positive views related to the rehabilitation of flood-affected roads.
-The stakeholders suggested that the construction of the proposed project would lead to improvement in overall socioeconomic conditions in the sub-project areas.
-Noted The stakeholders suggested that the construction camp must be outside the settlements minimum 500 away from the fence to avoid social issues meters away from the settlement furthermore camp The stakeholders suggested that care must be given to protect fauna and flora during the construction phase.
-The Stakeholder suggested that Emergency Preparedness and Response training should be given.
-The duration of this training will be one day at three different times and will be free of cost.
-The training will guide the labor and staff in emergency
+Comments/Observations Actions Responses

+The majority of the stakeholders expressed In general, the participants approved of the project

+their positive views related to the and believed that there is a dire need for this kind of

+rehabilitation of flood-affected roads. project as the recent floods had badly damaged

+these roads.

+The stakeholders suggested that the Noted

+construction of the proposed project would

+lead to improvement in overall

+socioeconomic conditions in the sub-project

+areas.

+The stakeholders suggested that the A single camp has been proposed for about 500

+construction camp must be outside the meters away from the settlement furthermore camp

+settlements minimum of 500 away from the activities will be kept confined within the boundary

+fence to avoid social issues area, and activities will not be allowed during Juma

+prayer and other festive times/days.